percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/index.md

 ## Running PMM Server with Watchtower

 To enable PMM Server upgrades via the **Upgrade page** and the **Upgrade Now** button on the Home dashboard, you must configure Watchtower during the PMM Server installation.
-Watchtower is a container monitoring tool that automatically updates Docker containers to their latest version when triggered.
+Watchtower is a container monitoring tool that helps update Docker containers to their latest version when triggered.

 The [Easy-install script](../easy-install.md) script includes Watchtower commands, allowing for a one-step setup of PMM alongside Watchtower.